Wrongful Death Complaint

 1.2 "Estate" means the probate estate of the Decedent, pending in the [NAME OF PROBATE COURT], Estate No. [PROBATE FILE NUMBER].

-1.3 “Personal Representative” means [NAME OF EXECUTOR/ADMINISTRATOR], duly appointed on [DATE OF APPOINTMENT].
+1.3 "Personal Representative" means [NAME OF EXECUTOR/ADMINISTRATOR], the duly appointed [Executor/Administrator] of the Estate, appointed on [DATE OF APPOINTMENT], and the proper and sole Plaintiff in this action pursuant to Conn.
+Gen. Stat. § 52-555.

 1.4 "Defendant" or "Defendants" means, individually and collectively, [DEFENDANT(S) LEGAL NAME(S)], together with their officers, agents, servants, employees, predecessors, successors, and assigns.